 If making a complaint doesn't resolve the issue, there are other ways to take your complaint further, including mediation or conciliation.
 This is where an independent third party helps you and the organisation to settle your dispute.
 An independent third party may include an Ombudsman.

-To find out more about the options available to you, we have further information about using the Equality Act to challenge discrimination in our factsheet and toolkit.
+To find out more about the options available to you, we have further information about using the Equality Act to challenge discrimination in our toolkit, which we've jointly produced with Guide Dogs.

 Hopefully your complaint letter will get you the result you want, but if it doesn't you might decide to take your case to court.
 If you would like to do this, you have to start your case within six months less one day from the date of the discrimination.
 This means that it's best to start your complaint as soon as you can, so that you have enough time to try and resolve the dispute before you have to start court proceedings if you're unable to resolve the issue.